aspose-ocr/Aspose.OCR-API-References/english/javascript-cpp/_index.md

 ### Module~CharactersAllowedType : <code>enum</code>
 (ENUM) Determines the type of characters allowed for recognition result.
 Used in the RecognitionSettings to indicate which characters will be recognized.
-ALL: 0, LATIN_ALPHABET: 1, DIGITS
+ALL: 0, LATIN_ALPHABET: 1, DIGITS: 2

 **Kind**: inner enum of [<code>Module</code>](#module_Module)
 **Properties**